Gennadiyev/mew-exporter/readme.md

 ## How come?

 Everyone knows that Mew is not a mature forum website.
-We also like this Mew for its niche community.
+We also like Mew for its niche community.

 I always believe that users should **OWN** their data.
-Maybe one day, Mew will be temporarily down for some reasons, and gone are all our memories.
+Maybe one day, Mew will be temporarily down for some reasons, and gone were all our memories.
 To prevent these from happening, I wrote this tool.

 [![My thought on Mew mentioning this idea](https://s1.ax1x.com/2022/09/10/vOiEdS.png)](https://mew.fun/Kunologist/thoughts/217638290853482496)

-It might also help you to migrate your thoughts from Mew to other platforms, such as [Notion](https://www.notion.so/).
-This is especially useful when you use Mew as a blog.
+It might also help you to migrate your thoughts from Mew to other platforms, such as [Notion](https://www.notion.so/) or other personal blogs.
+This is especially useful when you use Mew as a blogging / sharing tool.

 Note, I am not cursing Mew.
-Instead, I witness Mew's growth with my heart.
+Instead, I witness Mew's growth with all my heart.
 But for you - fellow Mew users - you are now backed with this tool to secure your data!
 Now you know that you are creating thoughts with no worries about losing them!